CraigKelly/twivility/README.md

 ***IMPORTANT!*** The UI is incomplete and does nothing.
 You will be disappointed if you try this software right now.
 It will be done(-ish) soon

+Until then, there is no license file.
+It is expected that this code will be released under the MIT license (or possibly GPL v3).
+If you need licensing before then, what are you thinking using pre-pre-alpha software?
+If you're really sure, open an Issue here and I'll fix the situation ASAP.

 ## Quick intro

 We are using godep so, yes, we commit the vendor directory to git.
 This isn't